Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides

 \subsection{Principal Components Analysis for Dimensionality Reduction}

 We leverage dimensionality reduction for two reasons.
 The first is to obtain low-dimensional visualizations of the 64-dimensional latent spaces associated with the different trained TransVAE models, enabling us to see whether the space has been organized by the property-of-interest.
-The second reason is to examine whether performing Bayesian Optimization over a reduced representation of the latent space impacts the performance of Bayesian Optimization.
+The second reason is to examine whether performing Bayesian Optimization over a reduced representation of the latent space impacts its performance

 We employ Principal Component Analysis (PCA) for dimensionality reduction, a commonly employed linear dimensionality reduction method \cite{jolliffe_principal_2016-PCA}.
 In PCA, the centered covariance matrix of the data is decomposed into its eigenvectors, which are then ordered by their corresponding eigenvalues.
 The top eigenvectors — the top \textit{principal components} — capture the most variance in the data points.
 PCA has the advantage of being a mathematically-invertible function and of being highly interpretable due to its linear nature; however, it suffers from an inability to accurately project nonlinear surfaces.